UWARG/autonomy-bootcamp-2023/DEVELOPMENT.md

+# Bootcamp Maintainers

+Information for maintainers of the bootcamp.

 You can safely ignore `BOOTCAMPERS DO NOT MODIFY THIS FILE` if you are maintaining the bootcamp.
 The message is for bootcampers.